Install the Router

 Note

-If you are connecting a redundant DC power supply, ensure that each power supply is connected to a separate power source in order to prevent power loss in the event of a power failure.
+If you are connecting a redundant mix mode (AC and DC) power supply, ensure that each power supply is connected to a separate power source to prevent power loss in the event of a power failure.

 Port Connection Guidelines

-Depending on the chassis, you can use Quad Small Form-Factor Pluggable Plus (QSFP+), QSFP28, SFP, SFP+, and RJ45 connectors to connect the ports on the line cards to other network devices.
+• Depending on the chassis, you can use Quad Small Form-factor Pluggable Double Density (QSFP-DD), QSFP28, SFP, SFP+, and RJ45 connectors to connect the ports on the system to other network devices.

-To prevent damage to the fiber-optic cables, we recommend that you keep the transceivers disconnected from their fiber-optic cables when installing the transceiver in the line card.
+• To prevent damage to the fiber-optic cables, we recommend that you keep the transceivers disconnected from their fiber-optic cables when installing the transceiver in the system.
 Before removing a transceiver from the router, remove the cable from the transceiver.

 • Wear an ESD-preventative wrist strap that is connected to an earth ground whenever handling transceivers.
 The router is typically grounded during installation and provides an ESD port to which you can connect your wrist strap.